 How much faster will the metro be compared to traveling by road?

-The city says the metro will cut a journey that can take two hours by road down to about twenty-seven minutes.
+The city says the metro will cut a journey that can take two hours by road to about twenty-seven minutes.
 The driverless trains run at an average commercial speed of around forty-two kilometres an hour.

 Will the metro connect to Bogotá's existing bus network?